Menu

 In part 1 of our series, we discussed what causes jowls.
 In part 2, we discussed how to prevent jowls.
-In this part of the series, we’ll discuss early-stage interventions to reverse jowling and prevent their growth via age-related deterioration of the skin and subdermal tissues.
+In this part of the series, we’ll discuss interventions to get rid of jowls and prevent their growth via age-related deterioration of the skin and subdermal tissues.

 Sometime during a person’s late thirties or early forties, the circumstances responsible for the formation of jowls begin.
 As collagen and elastin begin to deteriorate, the fatty deposits beneath the skin begin to burn away.